packagesdev/ohshit/README.md

 ## Motivation

-As the great North American philosopher F. Gump once mentioned, shit happens.
-And sometimes it happens when you're trying to access, read or write contents from the disk using the Foundation APIs.
-If you're trying to make sure your code is appropriately taken care of those cases, the OhShit framework may prove helpful.
+As the great North American philosopher F. Gump once mentioned it, shit happens.
+And, sometimes, it does when you're trying to access, read or write contents from the disk using the Foundation APIs.
+If you're trying to make sure your code is appropriately taking care of those cases, the OhShit framework may prove helpful.

 Instead of having to create volumes that are read-only or with no empty space, or change the permissions of existing files/folders, you will just have to define the simulated issues and run your unit tests or manual tests.